What is the LEID Fellowship?

 What is the Reallocation Statement and what should be included?

 The Reallocation Statement from the applicant's Director of Graduate Studies should describe if the applicant has any funding for either fall 2021 or spring 2022, and if it will be possible to reallocate this support to another graduate student or diversity initiative if the applicant receives a LEID fellowship.
 If the applicant has not been awarded any funding for the 2021-2022 academic year from their department, then a confirmation of that funding status is sufficient for the Reallocation Statement.
 All applicants should have a Reallocation Statement submitted on their behalf, whether funded or not by their academic program/department.
 Reallocation Statements can be emailed directly to firstname.lastname@example.org

 When will students be notified of the fellowship decision?

-Every effort will be made to inform applicants of the results by mid to late August.
+Every effort will be made to inform applicants of the results by early August.

 Can my LEID Fellowship be deferred?

 No. The LEID Fellowship may not be deferred to another semester or academic year.

 Will the LEID Fellowship be offered every year?